 The project started in 2011 when 100 people spent a total of 300 hours in orchards.
 The art inspired by this was exhibited in Hereford Cider Museum.
-Over time, the number of participants has increased and the artistic output has become more ambitious.
-Recent highlights include the production of a play ("Five Fruit Trees Make an Orchard") with the About Face Theatre Company, which was performed in Magdalen College, Oxford and Oxford Botanic Gardens and at Lyde Court in Herefordshire.
+Over time, the number of participants has increased and all sorts of artistic endeavours have taken place in orchards, from crafts to tai-chi and singing and dancing.
+The artistic output has become more ambitious.
+Highlights include the production of a play called "Five Fruit Trees Make and Orchard" with the About Face Theatre Company, which was performed in Magdalen College, Oxford and Oxford Botanic Gardens and at Lyde Court in Herefordshire.
 Art has been displayed at the House of Commons and the exhibition was viewed by Her Majesty the Queen at Diamond Day in Hereford in 2012.
 A "Celebration of Orchards" took place in Hereford Cathedral in 2013, followed by an event at the fringe to the Chelsea Flower Show.

 Brightspace co-ordinates the project and provides project management for this collaborative initiative.
 It has been able to lever support from a wide variety of sources including the E F Bulmer Benevolent Fund, HEINEKEN UK, The Becket Bulmer Fund and Comic Relief, administered by Herefordshire Community Foundation and the Elmley Foundation.